elatov/elatov.github.io/_posts/2012-09-09-vms-setup-to-use-windows-nlb-in-unicast-mode-lose-network-connectivity-when-hp-virtual-connect-module-is-replaced.md

 So with the Virtual Connect FlexFabric Module you pass-through both NICs and HBAs.
 This is actually exactly what we were replacing in our setup.

-Let&#8217;s get back on track.
+Let's get back on track.
 Upon replacing the Virtual Connect Module (VCM), VMs that were using Windows NLB, lost network connectivity.
 We had two Virtual Connect Modules and they were setup in an Active/Active Manner.
-This picture from &#8220;<a href="http://h20000.www2.hp.com/bc/docs/support/SupportManual/c01990371/c01990371.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://h20000.www2.hp.com/bc/docs/support/SupportManual/c01990371/c01990371.pdf']);">HP Virtual Connect Ethernet Cookbook: Single and Multi Enclosure Domain (Stacked) Scenarios</a>&#8221; depicts our setup pretty well:
+This picture from "<a href="http://h20000.www2.hp.com/bc/docs/support/SupportManual/c01990371/c01990371.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://h20000.www2.hp.com/bc/docs/support/SupportManual/c01990371/c01990371.pdf']);">HP Virtual Connect Ethernet Cookbook: Single and Multi Enclosure Domain (Stacked) Scenarios</a>" depicts our setup pretty well:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/flex-10-server-profile-a_a.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/flex-10-server-profile-a_a.png']);"><img class="alignnone size-full wp-image-3441" title="flex-10-server-profile-a_a" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/flex-10-server-profile-a_a.png" alt="flex 10 server profile a a VMs Setup to Use Windows NLB in Unicast Mode Lose Network Connectivity When HP Virtual Connect Module is Replaced" width="633" height="453" /></a>

-I wasn&#8217;t present when the VMC replacement took place but we grabbed logs right as the incident occurred.
+I wasn't present when the VMC replacement took place but we grabbed logs right as the incident occurred.
 From the logs, I saw the following NICs on the HP Blade Server:

 	commands$ head -11 nicinfo.sh.txt